 There are many tasks in our day-to-day life which are quite simple but the lack of awareness makes things difficult.
 While dealing with technology, there are many tips and tricks which will make things extremely simple if you know what you’re looking for.
-In this tutorial, we will show you how to export directory structure of a folder in Windows PC.
+In this tutorial, we will show you how to export the directory structure of a folder in Windows PC.
 Well, it looks like it’s a simple task but if you’re dealing with thousands of files, it’s difficult to manually collect this data.
+You can even compress folders to save space on Windows 10.

 - Navigate to the folder where you want to export the directory structure.